-- B5.2 The Contract Administrator will issue each addendum at least two (2) Business Days prior to the Submission Deadline, or provide at least two (2) Business Days by extending the Submission Deadline. - B5.3 Addenda will be available on the Bid Opportunities page at The City of Winnipeg, Corporate Finance, Materials Management Division website at http://www.winnipeg.ca/matmgt/bidopp.asp - B5.4 The Bidder is responsible for ensuring that he/she has received all addenda and is advised to check the Materials Management Division website for addenda regularly and shortly before the Submission Deadline, as may be amended by addendum. - B5.5 The Bidder shall acknowledge receipt of each addendum in Paragraph 8 of Form A: Bid.
-Failure to acknowledge receipt of an addendum may render a Bid non-responsive. - B5.6 Notwithstanding B3, enquiries related to an Addendum may be directed to the Contract Administrator indicated in D5.
+- B5.2 The Contract Administrator will issue each addendum at least two (2) Business Days prior to the Submission Deadline, or provide at least two (2) Business Days by extending the Submission Deadline. - B5.3 Addenda will be available on the MERX website at www.merx.com. - B5.4 The Bidder is responsible for ensuring that he/she has received all addenda and is advised to check the MERX website for addenda regularly and shortly before the Submission Deadline, as may be amended by addendum. - B5.5 The Bidder shall acknowledge receipt of each addendum in Paragraph 10 of Form A: Bid/Proposal.
+Failure to acknowledge receipt of an addendum may render a Bid nonresponsive. - B5.6 Notwithstanding B33, enquiries related to an Addendum may be directed to the Contract Administrator indicated in D5.